oracle-livelabs/security/blockchain-table-new/introduction/introduction.md

-# Introduction to the LiveLab: Immutable and Blockchain Tables
+# Introduction to the Immutable and Blockchain Tables

 ## About this Workshop